ditsmod/realworld/README.md

 And fill this file.

-3. Then execute `MySQL`-dump from [packages/server/sql/dump/info.sql](./packages/server/sql/dump/info.sql).
+4. Then create database (for example `real_world`), grant access permissions for this database, and execute `MySQL`-dump from [packages/server/sql/dump/info.sql](./packages/server/sql/dump/info.sql).

 ## Start the web server in develop mode